-- Students can be admitted for any semester; applications will be received and reviewed on an ongoing basis - Complete an application for admission to Saint Martin's as a transfer student - · Submit an official copy of transcripts from every college attended - Complete a FAFSA form for financial aid purposes - After admission to Saint Martin's University, you will be contacted to schedule a program interview.
-Interviews can be conducted in-person or by telephone - Upon admission to the RN to BSN Nursing Program, a background clearance check is required
+- RN to BSN students can be admitted for any semester; applications will be received and reviewed on an ongoing basis - Complete an application for admission to Saint Martin's as a transfer student - Submit an official copy of transcripts from every college attended. - Complete a FAFSA form for financial aid purposes.